aiblocks/aiblocks-core/docs/software/admin.md

 ```

 ## Logging
-Stellar-core sends logs to standard output and `stellar-core.log` by default,
+AiBlocks-core sends logs to standard output and `aiblocks-core.log` by default,
 configurable as `LOG_FILE_PATH`.

  Log messages are classified by progressive _priority levels_: